hackingclimate/iden3-docs/source/technology/claims.rst

 Most of the time, these statements refer to other identities.
 In other words **claims usually create relations between identities.**

-For example, when a university (identity) says that a student (identity) has a degree, this is a statement (or a claim) about the student.
+For example, when a university (identity) says that a student (identity) has a degree, this is a statement (claim) about the student.
 This statement creates a relation between the student and the university.

 **Claims can be public or private.** And it turns out that almost anything we say or do can be thought of as a claim.
-Company invoices, facebook likes, email messages, can all be thought of as claims.
+Company invoices, Facebook likes, email messages, can all be thought of as claims.

 Examples of claims
 ##################